prjunnamed/prjcombine/docs/xilinx/virtex7/io.rst

 There are two genders of I/O banks:

 - HP (high performance) banks, with 1.8V maximum voltage and DCI support
-- HR (high range) banks, with 3.3V maxumum voltage and no DCI
+- HR (high range) banks, with 3.3V maximum voltage and no DCI

 In both cases, banks are 50 rows high.
 They have the following structure: